Coldplay is set to perform in Singapore for four nights in January 2024

 Ticket prices and other details

-Tickets for the Singapore leg of the event starts at SGD 68.
+Tickets for the Singapore leg of the event starts at SGD 68 (RM 234).
 They will be available on 19 June for pre-sales and on 20 June for general sales via Ticketmaster.
 Over 100,000 tickets were sold when Coldplay last performed in Singapore, which was for two nights at the National Stadium in 2017.

 Coldplay have also confirmed they will make a limited number of Infinity Tickets available for the shows at a later date.

 Infinity Tickets are offered at an affordable price to fans and are released for every Coldplay show to make the Music Of The Spheres World Tour.
-The price per ticket is USD 20 (around SGD 27).
+The price per ticket is USD 20 (around SGD 27 or RM 93).
 The tickets must be bought in pairs and each purchaser can buy a maximum of two tickets.

 Coldplay is set to perform in Kuala Lumpur, Malaysia and Jakarta, Indonesia in November 2023.
 The tickets to both events went on sale in May and sold out very quickly.